 Cool burn immediately with cold water then apply generous amounts of undiluted lavender essential oil directly on burnt area.
 Do not cover with bandages (as these can stick to the wound).
 Depending on severity of the burn seek emergency medical assistance.

 Lavender essential oil has strong antiseptic, antibacterial, and anti-fungal properties.
 This makes it a fantastic first aid product to have at home.
-Applied directly to the wound, Lavender essential oil can stop bleeding and will clean the wound.
+Applied directly to the wound, this essential oil can stop bleeding and will clean the wound.
 Keep it handy if you are prone to cutting or burning yourself in the kitchen.

 Lavender essential oil is also great to have around if you have little kids running around as it cleans little cuts and stops bleeding without the burning sensation that you would get with iodine.